 Both the GFX 100S and the A9 II are recent models that are part of the current product line-up.
 The A9 II replaced the earlier Sony A9, while the GFX 100S followed on from the Fujifilm GFX 100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Sony A9 II Manual.
+Further information on the features and operation of the GFX 100S and A9 II can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm GFX 100S and the Sony A9 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm GFX 100S: